SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/01-Retrieving-data.md

 Download resources [here](https://mega.nz/file/PN4TTaSD#TxOn0RfSAhh7oLmediuFI6qbfS0A5y43yxqdx5PTCw4).

-Write a query to select all employees and retrieve information about their **id, first_name, last_name and job_title ordered by id.**
+Write a query to select all employees and retrieve information about their **id, first_name, last_name, and job_title ordered by id.**

 **Run your query statements & submit the output from the queries as plain text.**